world-of-open-source/world-of-open-source.github.io/ideas.md

 The student must have a basic knowledge of Computer Architecture( Network on Chip Architecture in particular)

 Goal: The goal is to write well-documented code for the proposed ‘Wireless Network on Chip’[WiNoC], and various other routing algorithms that are not already present in BookSIm 2.0.
+Reproducing the research paper by Sunil, Sagar and Farhan, 'Low Latency and High Throughput NoC Architecture for multicore processors.', is our ultimate aim.
+The paper is on its way to IEEE XPlorer.

 Skill Level: Advanced
 Language/Tools: C++, Bash Programming,Makefiles
 Tags: NoC, Computer Architecture, Networking, Web Development